Combined Stress Analysis Back

 Circle (Diameter D):

-The neutral axis is found by solving $\sigma(y,z) = 0$ for the line equation.
-Its location changes directly with the ratio of axial force to bending moments.
+The neutral axis is found by solving $\sigma(y,z) = 0$.
+Its location changes directly with the ratio of axial force to bending moment, i.e. with the eccentricity.

 Frequently Asked Questions

 Since the second moment of area and cross-sectional area change, the stress distribution changes even under the same load.
 A circular cross-section tends to have a smaller second moment of area compared to a rectangular one, making bending stress more likely to increase.
+The kern of a circle is a disc of radius D/8.
 The safety factor also changes accordingly, so choose the cross-section based on design conditions.

 The neutral axis is the line where stress is zero, and due to the combination of axial force and bending, it does not necessarily pass through the centroid.
-In the simulator, it is automatically displayed by connecting points where σ=0 within the cross-section.
-As the axial force increases, the neutral axis tends to move outward from the cross-section.
+In the simulator, it is shown automatically as a yellow dashed line.
+As the axial force increases relative to the moment (smaller eccentricity), the neutral axis tends to move outward from the cross-section.

 Real-World Applications

 Eccentrically Loaded Columns: This is the most direct application.
-A column supporting a crane rail or an off-center floor beam has an axial load that doesn't pass through the centroid, creating a bending moment (M = N * e).
-Engineers use this exact calculation to check if the column is safe, often before running a full FEM analysis.
+A column supporting a crane rail or an off-center floor beam has an axial load that doesn't pass through the centroid, creating a bending moment (M = N·e).
+Engineers use this exact calculation to check stress distribution, neutral axis and safety, often before running a full FEM analysis.

-Machine Shaft Analysis: A rotating shaft transmitting power (causing torsion) might also have gears creating bending moments and axial thrust loads.
-While this simulator handles axial+bending, the principle of superposition is the first step in more complex combined loading (adding shear and torsion).
+Machine Shaft Analysis: A rotating shaft transmitting power might also carry gear-induced bending moments and axial thrust.
+Eccentric loads add bending M = N·e to the axial stress; this superposition is the first step in more complex combined loading (later adding shear and torsion).

 Common Misunderstandings and Points to Note

-There are several points that beginners often stumble upon when starting to use this tool.
-First and foremost is the "combination of axial force and bending moment signs".
-While the tool defines "tension as positive, compression as negative", if you want to simulate a state like "a column being pushed and bent" (compressive axial force + bending), you need to set N to a negative value and M to either positive or negative in the appropriate direction.
-Be very careful, as getting the signs wrong will result in a completely reversed stress distribution pattern that would not occur in reality.
+There are several points beginners often stumble on.
+First and foremost is the "sign combination of axial force and eccentricity".
+The tool defines "tension positive, compression negative".
+To simulate a realistic column being compressed and bent, set N to a negative value and apply an eccentricity e_z or e_y.
+Getting the signs wrong produces a completely reversed stress pattern that would not occur in reality.

 Third is the interpretation of "Safety Factor SF=1.0".
 SF=1.0 is theoretically the limit where yielding begins somewhere in the material.
-However, in practice, considering uncertainties in loads and material variations, you should aim for a value with a margin (e.g., SF=1.5 to 3 or more).
-Use this as a rule of thumb: if you select "mild steel" in this tool and the SF falls below about 1.2, it's almost certainly a failure.
+In practice, considering uncertainties in loads and material variations, you should aim for a value with margin (e.g., SF=1.5 to 3 or more).
+Use this as a rule of thumb: if you select "Steel S235" and the SF falls below about 1.2, it's almost certainly a failure.